 Overview

-The Policy Statement on Adequacy and Compatibility of Agreement State Programs sets forth the approach that the will use to determine those program elements that be adopted by an Agreement State to maintain an adequate and compatible program.
-This handbook describes the specific criteria and process that will be used to identify the compatibility categories of those NRC program elements that be adopted by an Agreement State for purposes of compatibility, as well as for identifying those program elements that have a particular health and safety significance.
-It further describes how NRC staff is to apply the provisions of the policy statement to current and future Agreement State program elements for purposes of compatibility.
+The U.S. Nuclear Regulatory Commission (NRC) Agreement State Program Policy Statement sets forth the approach that the NRC will use to determine those program elements that must be adopted by an Agreement State to maintain an adequate and compatible program.
+This handbook describes the specific criteria and process that will be used to identify the compatibility categories of those NRC program elements that must be adopted by an Agreement State for purposes of compatibility, as well as for identifying those program elements that have a particular health and safety significance.
+It further describes how NRC staff is to apply the provisions of the policy statement to future Agreement State program elements for purposes of compatibility.
 However, the overall determination of adequacy and compatibility for an Agreement State is made pursuant to Management Directive 5.6, “Integrated Materials Performance Evaluation Program (IMPEP).”

-Policy Statement
+Agreement State Policy Statement

 An Agreement State radiation control program is adequate to protect public health and safety if administration of the program provides reasonable assurance of protection of public health and safety in regulating the use of agreement material.
+The NRC presumes that the implementation of the NRC's materials regulatory program elements affords a level of protection that provides a reasonable assurance of adequate protection of public health and safety.
+Legally binding requirements (i.e. regulations, license conditions, orders) can be used to implement these program elements within the State.

 An Agreement State radiation control program is compatible with the NRC's regulatory program when the State program does not create conflicts, duplications, gaps, or other conditions that jeopardize an orderly pattern in the regulation of agreement material (source, byproduct, and small quantities of special nuclear material as identified by Section 274b. of the Atomic Energy Act, as amended) on a nationwide basis.
 Compatibility focuses primarily on the potential effects of State action or inaction either on the regulation of agreement material on a nationwide basis or on other jurisdictions.
 The concept of compatibility does not directly address matters of health and safety within a particular Agreement State; such matters are addressed directly under adequacy.
 However, many program elements for compatibility may affect public health and safety; therefore, they also may be considered program elements for adequacy.
-Further, basic radiation protection standards and program elements , although important for health and safety within the State, should be uniform nationwide for compatibility purposes.
+Further, basic radiation protection standards and program elements that cross jurisdictional boundaries, although important for health and safety within the State, should be uniform nationwide for compatibility purposes.

-On the basis of the policy statement, NRC program elements (including regulations) can be placed into compatibility categories In addition, NRC program elements also be identified as having particular health and safety significance the These are summarized below.
+On the basis of the policy statement, NRC program elements (including regulations) can be placed into five compatibility categories (A, B, C, D, and NRC).
+In addition, NRC program elements can also be identified as having particular health and safety significance (H&S).
+These six categories (A, B, C, D, NRC, and H&S) form the basis for evaluating and classifying NRC program elements.
+These are summarized below.

-Compatibility Category A
+Category A

 NRC program elements in Category A are those that are basic radiation protection standards and scientific terms and definitions that are necessary to understand radiation protection concepts.
 The program elements adopted by an Agreement State should be essentially identical to those of NRC to provide uniformity in the regulation of agreement material on a nationwide basis.

-Compatibility Category B
+Category B

-NRC program elements in Category B are those that apply to activities that have direct and significant transboundary implications.
+NRC program elements in Category B are those that apply to activities that cross jurisdictional boundaries.
 An Agreement State should adopt program elements essentially identical to those of NRC.

-Compatibility Category C
+Category C